Duration: 12 hours

 08:00-10:00 Departure from Dublin, heading to the Irish National Heritage Park

-The Irish National Heritage Park is a unique heritage experience in County Wexford, where visitors can explore historic and archaeological Ireland through the sights, sounds and activities of life in Ancient Ireland.
+We will leave Dublin towards, The Irish National Heritage Park, a unique heritage experience in County Wexford, where visitors can explore historic and archaeological Ireland through the sights, sounds and activities of life in Ancient Ireland.
 Located just outside Wexford Town in the cornerstone of Ireland’s Ancient East, the Park features reconstructions of historic sites and covers over 40 acres of natural woodland and trails in a spectacular location at the mouth of the River Slaney in picturesque Ferrycarrig, Co.
 Wexford.

 The Irish National Heritage Park story begins in 1987 when the Park was opened in Ferrycarrig, with the vision of being an open-air museum telling the story of 9000 years of Irish history.